rhargreaves/mega-drive-usb-link/README.md

 ## Getting Started

-This code has two purposes as defined by this code in [src/main.c](src/main.c):
+This program has many options as defined by the code in [src/main.c](src/main.c).
+The activate "mode" can be changed by modifying the source and re-compiling the ROM:

 ```c
 #define MODE_PING 0